DFE-Digital/get-into-teaching-app/app/views/content/blog/product-engineer-turned-science-teacher.md

 Highlighting that every industry is heavily dependent on engineering will inspire them to study hard in the relevant areas of the curriculum, allowing them to become future leaders in engineering and technology.

-## Would you encourage others to change careers to teaching career?
+## Would you encourage others to change careers to teaching?

 I would thoroughly recommend teaching to other engineers.
 The intellectual challenge is very high, not so much in understanding the content, but how to impart your knowledge to others who may not be as keen to learn as previous colleagues.